KKING-ar/Unity-Catalog-Unlocker/README.md

 - **JSON field patching** — renames every `"m_Crc"` key to `"d_Crc"` in the JSON catalog, a field name Unity's Addressables loader ignores, disabling the check without touching the JSON structure
 - **Bundle entry table** — lists every detected bundle with its name, hash, current CRC status (active or disabled), and size before you commit to patching
 - **Automatic hash recompute** — generates a correct `catalog.hash` (MD5) for the patched file, since Unity validates the catalog against this hash before it even reads the bundle entries
-- **Operation log** — a running, timestamped log of every parse and patch step, useful for confirming exactly what changed and troubleshooting a file that doesn't parse
-- **Pipeline indicator** — Load → Parse → Patch CRC → Export, so you always know where you are in the process
 - **Bilingual UI** — English / عربي toggle for the interface and the in-app guide, with automatic RTL layout in Arabic
-- **Fully offline** — everything runs in your browser; no file is ever uploaded anywhere
+- **Fully offline** — everything runs on you machine; no file is ever uploaded anywhere

 ---